Go directly to:

 This is different when the crack in the windscreen has branches or is in the direct view of the driver.
 There are several reasons for this.
 First of all, a large crack and a branched crack cause the windscreen to be less strong.
 The stiffness of a car is largely due to the windscreen.
 If there is a large crack in it, it is no longer optimal and the occupants are not as safe as with an intact windscreen.
 Secondly, sunlight or light from oncoming vehicles, for example, may reflect into the driver's eyes through the crack, resulting in dangerous situations.
 Since repairing a crack in the windscreen is not possible, replacing the windscreen of your Saab 9-5 will be unavoidable in that case, unfortunately, in order to be able to safely enter the road again.

 We are often asked what it costs to replace a windscreen.
 However, there is no direct answer to this question.
 It depends on many different factors what the price of a windscreen is.
 Matters such as a coating, window heating, sensors or cameras can quickly lead to a higher price.
 In all cases, however, the windscreen replacement of your Saab 9-5 through us involves considerably less cost than this work to be carried out at a garage.
+Just an example of the price of a few different Saab 9-5 windscreens.

 This is because you can order an after market car window here.
 This automotive glass is manufactured in exactly the same factory as the car windows that brand dealers sell and are therefore of exactly the same high quality.
 The only difference is that there is no brand logo on after market automotive glass.
 As a result, these car windows can also be sold by non-brand dealers, and market forces ensure that prices are considerably more favourable for you.